 Many patients see considerable improvements in their symptoms with this step alone.

 You may unknowingly be eating the foods that trigger your stress and anxiety.
 An elimination diet is a helpful technique to figure out your food sensitivities and intolerances.
-Just stop consuming irritant foods like gluten, dairy, caffeine, sugar and alcohol etc for 3 weeks.
+Just stop consuming irritant foods like gluten, dairy, caffeine, sugar, alcohol, etc., for 3 weeks.
 Only include nutrient-rich whole foods in your diet.

 After 3 weeks, start including one trigger food at a time to see how your body tolerates them and which one is linked with your anxiety.